dasoft/grunt-bower-prepare/README.md

 `undescore.js` from package with the same name will copy to `libs/js/undescore/undescore.js`.
 And `bootstrap.css` will copy to `libs/css/bootstrap/bootstrap.css`.

-### What exactly will copied to my dest
+### What exactly will be copied to my dest

 This plugin watch the main section at `bower.json`.
-Packages it looking at `.bowerrc` if it exists.
+Plugin looking packages in `.bowerrc`, if it exists.
-If some css file has `@import` plugin will copy this file too.
-Also, all images and fonts at `url()` at css files.
+If some css file has `@import` then plugin will copy this file too.
+As well as all images and fonts at `url()` at css files.

-If you don't like default path to javascripts files, you can set your path.
+If you don't like default javascript files path, you can set your own.
 For example:

 ```js
 bower_prepare: {